 THE INTERNATIONAL ALLIANCE OF CARER ORGANIZATIONS

 The International Alliance of Carer Organizations met at the beginning of June in Helsinki, Finland, for its second annual meeting, preceding the Eurocarers meeting.
-With representatives from Sweden, Canada, the European Union, the United Kingdon, Ireland, Finland, Australia, and the United States, the members of the international coalition shared best practices for caring and caregiving in their respective countries.
+With representatives from Sweden, Canada, the European Union, the United Kingdom, Ireland, Finland, Australia, and the United States, the members of the international coalition shared best practices for caring and caregiving in their respective countries.

 To view the press release, please click here.